fablabnk/RVPCWorkshop/BUILD_GUIDE.md

 ### Technique

-For all the rest of the steps we will follow the same process
+For all the rest of the steps we will follow the same basic process, described below:

 1. Insert the component into the marked place on the front side of the board
 2. Flip the board and bend wires/pins back at 45 degrees to keep in place

 <img src="./IMAGES/step2_leg_bend.jpg">

-3. Solder one of the pins/wires to the silver solder pad
+3. Solder one of the pins/wires to one of the silver solder pads
 4. Flip the board and check for flushness - correct this now if there are any issues
 5. Solder the remaining pins/wires
 6. Snip off any excess wires, taking care to point the board away from you